AlanBiju333/SkunkWorks/README.md

 - Configuration Management:
   Environment-specific values such as browser type, URLs, and timeouts are managed using a properties-based configuration approach.
-Also sensitive informations like credentials are managed through a separate template file and credentials can also be read from environment variables.
+Also sensitive informations like credentials are managed through a separate template file and credentials can alsobe read from environment variables.

+- API Automation
+  This framework includes basic API automation using RestAssured and includes, *GET request validation
+  *POST request with request payload
+  *JSON response validation using JsonPath *RequestSpecification for reusable API configuration *POJO based request payload handling

 ## Reporting
 The framework uses ExtentReports to generate detailed and readable execution reports for each test run.
 - Each test execution is logged with clear pass/fail status.
 - Failure scenarios automatically capture screenshots.
 - Screenshots are embedded directly into the HTML report using Base64 encoding, eliminating dependency on external image files.